borilshishkov/NumbersApp/README.md

 The app filters the numbers depending if n.length == even or odd.

-executable .jar file is located in out/artifacts/NumberReaderBorilShishkov/NumberReaderBorilShishkov.jar
+Executable .jar file is located in out/artifacts/NumberReaderBorilShishkov/NumberReaderBorilShishkov.jar